lsst-sqre/sqr-009/index.rst

 :tocdepth: 1

 .. note::
     Work in progress.
-This document is the design for the QA dashboard and it is being used by SQuaRE developers during F16.
+This document is the design for the QA dashboard and it is being used by SQuaRE developers during F16 and beyond.

 Introduction
 ============